MYTHS ABOUT THE MIDDLE AGES

 As The Year 1000 AD approached people across Europe panicked.
 They feared that Jesus Christ was about to return and the World would end

-This is an old wives tale.
 There is no evidence that any such panic occurred.
 No writer of the time mentioned anything unusual.
-It was not till hundreds of years later that writers claimed that people panicked as the year 1000 approached.
-It is part of a more general myth that people in the Middle Ages were foolish and gullible (any more than we are!).
+It was not till hundreds of years later that writers claimed people panicked as the year 1000 approached.

 There is no evidence that Vikings ever wore horned helmets when they went into battle.
-There is no evidence either that Vikings went into battle wearing helmets with wings on.
-A related myth is that Vikings drank from human skulls.
-They did not!
+There is no evidence either that Vikings wore helmets with wings on.

 Joan of Arc was burned as a witch